 Dean Cox asked how this success is measured.

 Mr. Ortiz used an example of their Ambassador Program, for men of color, who are disproportionately impacted by problem gambling.
 These men raise awareness among other men of color.
 They evaluate such programs to demonstrate whether they are successfully meeting the goals of the program.
 Some programs are awareness-based, such as their communications campaigns.
-He used another example of the Help Line being at one time singularly focused on gambling disorder but was integrated 3 years ago with the substance use disorder line, screening up to 20,000 people for gambling disorder.
+He used another example of the Help Line being at one time singularly focused on gambling disorder, but was integrated 3 years ago with the substance use disorder line, screening up to 20,000 people for gambling disorder.
 He said this is a vast improvement.

 Dean Cox appreciated the work and the success of the help line but suggested there be more specific data.
 He then asked about click-through rates.